 Human Resource Management in Project Management

 Resources for Projects under development are comparatively easy to calculate, as the project management itself defines the resources.
-Here, the responsibility lies entirely with the project management and its estimates.
-Still a challenge, but more plannable than with Contract projects.
+The responsibility here lies entirely with the project management and its estimates.
+Still a challenge, but more predictable than with Contract projects.
 These can only be calculated vaguely, as enquiries, commitments or even cancellations remain dependent on the customer.
-Here, a flexible calculation of the resources which requires a comprehensive overview of these.
+A flexible calculation of the resources which requires a comprehensive overview of these.
 It is easier again with Projects in the company.
-After all, resources are among the best to plan for one's own company.
-However, internally, when there is a lack of resources, those projects are often postponed.
+This is because resources are one of the easiest to plan for your own company.
+However, projects are often postponed internally due to a lack of resources.

 Once the initial situation has been defined by the project type, the respective challenges can be worked with in resource planning.
 The following points should be considered here: